 What’s been your “Aha!” moment of working on this short film?

 I’m the older brother.
 I thought I could work my way to God.
-I’ve become exhausted at trying.
+I’ve become exhausted trying.
 This story is not so much a step closer to God for me, but rather an anchor that steadily pulls me back to Him.

 What can people learn from this story?

-Well, we usually personify the father in this story as God.
+Well, we usually interpret the father in this story as representing God.
 But I think there are times we play the role of the father for people.
 If we lead like the father, then we love people unconditionally.
 If we lead like the father, then we’re open-armed when people come back, and we’re patient when they walk away.

-Do you have a Lifegroup?
+Do you have a LifeGroup?
 Have you watched Home Again together?

 I lead a LifeGroup of twenty-somethings.
 There’s this YouVersion Bible Plan that guides you through the story in the Bible along with clips from Home Again.
-Our group went through the plan separately and then got together to discuss to the film in person.
+Our group went through the plan separately and then got together to discuss the film in person.